-If you love great images and you don't want to let them rot in the proverbial shoebox (or to put it in a bit more up to date wording: harddisk folder), you should get a digital picture frame to enjoy them every day.
+If you love great images and don’t want to let them rot in the proverbial shoebox (or put it in a bit more up-to-date wording: harddisk folder), you should get a digital picture frame to enjoy them every day.

 You can buy digital photo frames off-the-shelf, but if you are a creative person who likes to build things, then you will doubtlessly be interested in this project.